What is Power Automate? – A Business Owner’s Guide

 From accountants and marketers to manufacturers and logistics professionals, almost every job features small but significant tasks which simply can’t be avoided.
 Notifying colleagues about a new project.
 Copying files between different storage points.
 Or just remembering to send an updated document.

 All of this and more adds up to take time away from what you do best.
 Not anymore.
 Microsoft Power Automate allows you to create automated workflows that take small repetitive tasks off your plate, saving you time and allowing you to focus on what’s important.
-In this post, we’ll take a closer look at how it works.
+In this post, we’ll answer the question: what is Power Automate?

 Originally launched as Microsoft Flow, Power Automate is a cloud-based platform for creating automated workflows.
 It allows you to link up actions in different apps, automating the small tasks that you do on a day-to-day basis.
 The apps can be anything from Outlook and Teams to Twitter and Mailchimp – with hundreds of connectors to choose from.